shazow/briefmetrics/README.md

 ## Status

+The live instance is shut down as of July 2023.

-The project has been stable for over 5 years.
+The project has been stable for over 5+ years.
 It is in maintenance mode.

 The source code is offered without any support guarantees.

-Conservative contributions are welcome: Bug fixes, documentation, mild feature improvements.
-For anything that could increase the maintenance burden, please start a fork.
+Generally not looking for contributions at this point, but forks are welcome!
+Will happily link back any substantial fork efforts.

 ## Usage